santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Extern-and-Static-Variables-in-Multi-File-Program.md

- # Structuring a Multi-File C Program - PART I
+ # Extern and Static Variables in a Multi-File Program

 The following example illustrates the concept of multi-file C programming by referencing functions defined in external files using the ```extern``` keyword.